shahriar52/hname/README.md

 # hname
 Print the hostname with time stamp into a file periodically.

-## Pre-requisites
+## Requirements
 - A Linux Ansible host with ansible version 2.8 or above.
 - winrm setup on Windows machine for deployment.
 More information at https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html

 ## Limitations
-- Works on Linux distribution that uses systemd.
+- Works on Linux distributions that use systemd.
-- On windows service fail after n restart attempt could not be configured due the current limitation of ansible module.
-This is a on going development.
-See https://github.com/ansible/ansible/pull/56445
+- On windows, the service fail after n restart attempt could not be configured due the current limitation of ansible module.
+This is an on going development.
+See more at https://github.com/ansible/ansible/pull/56445

+## Install
+Populate the ansible hosts file.
+A sample hosts file given in this repository.
+Seperate ansible playbooks are given for Linux and Windows deployments.
+Adjust the time period to run the script; the systemd user and Windows user to run the service in the group_vars/all.yml file

+### Linux